 d.
 The WVAT will coordinate the Workplace Violence Prevention training at the Colleges.

 a.
 On an annual basis, the WVAT will:

 i.
 Examine the prior year’s relevant records that concern workplace violence incidents to identify patterns in the type and cause of injuries.

 ii.
 Assess relevant policies, work practices, and work procedures that may impact the Workplace Violence Prevention Program.

 b.
-The WVAT will conduct a physical site evaluation of the College’s workplace to determine the presence of factors that may place employees at risk of workplace violence.
-Each authorized employee representative organization with employees at the College will be given advance notice, in writing, from the Vice President for Administration of the date(s) and time(s) of the site visit(s).
+The WVAT will conduct physical site evaluations of the College’s workplace to determine the presence of factors that may place employees at risk of workplace violence when there is new construction on campus, there have been significant changes/renovations to an existing building since the previous walk-through, there is a newly acquired building, of there is a specific area on campus where incidents continue to occur.
+Each authorized employee representative organization with employees at the College will be given advance notice, in writing, from the Director of Human Resources of the date(s) and time(s) of the site visit(s).
 Each authorized employee organization may designate a representative to participate in the site visit(s) by notifying the WVAT Chair in writing of the designated representative.
 In addition to the authorized employee representative(s), an employee may also request to participate directly in the site visit for his/her work area by contacting the WVAT Chair.
 The authorized employee representative(s) will be provided with incident reports (without names) for the previous year.
 The authorized employee representative(s) may submit to the WVAT Chair any comments regarding situations in the workplace that pose a threat of workplace violence.

 5. High Risk Locations/Risk Factors